 AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY AJ PHOTO / HOP AMERICAIN / SCIENCE PHOTO LIBRARY

 EEG examination.
-Four-year-old girl undergoing an electroencephalograph (EEG) examination.
-Electrodes have been attached to her head.
+Electrodes to have been attached to her head.
 The EEG records the electrical activity from different parts of the brain, as it reacts to external visual or auditory stimuli.
 A computer maps an image of this activity, a process known as Brain Electrical Activity Mapping (BEAM).
-A comparison of the results is made with EEG data from a normal control subject and a colour map of statistical variance is produced (left), which can be used in the diagnosis of sensory defects.
+A comparison of the results is made with EEG data from a normal control subject and a colour map of statistical variance is produced, which can be used in the diagnosis of sensory defects.

 Model release available.
 Property release not required.